Global energy crisis (2021–2023): Electricity demand reduction

 The European Commission and the EU member states work together and individually on possible ways to keep gas and energy available in the EU for the winter of 2022 and the future.

 According to Marc-Antoine Eyl-Mazzega, the director of the energy and climate center at the French institute for international relations, Europe is no longer the continent of stability and peace it once was.
 It now has the highest energy cost prices compared to the rest of the world, and strategic competitors now have an advantage over European players.

 In August 2022, a regulation has passed under which member states agreed to reduce their demand for gas by 15%.
 This could be implemented with measures suitable to them.
 Although the adoption of this regulation was voluntary, the European council can reduce the demand for gas mandatory when running on security supplies.

 Cutting energy consumption is a crucial topic of discussion and debate in Europe.
 The European Parliament, alongside other key EU institutions, has pledged to reduce heating to conserve power.
 For example, offices of the European Commission have reduced their heating and humidification temperatures by 2 °C.

 EU member states have adopted a regulation to fill gas storage and share them in a spirit of solidarity.
 Although the EU countries face this crisis together as a bloc, the stake is different for each country.
 Countries with a higher import and use of Russian gas will be affected significantly more than those with less import and dependency.

-The European Commission proposed the REPowerEU plan to reduce the EU’s dependency on Russian energy supplies by fast-forwarding the clean energy transmission of the EU.
+The European Commission proposed the REPowerEU plan to reduce the EU's dependency on Russian energy supplies by fast-forwarding the clean energy transition of the EU.
 The Commission outlined a concept that will contribute to the acceleration of the EU energy transition by scaling up the deployment of Hydrogen known as the Hydrogen accelerator concept.
 This plan aims to produce and import 10 million tons of renewable Hydrogen respectively in the EU by 2030 (REPowerEU).

 In a note highlighting short-term actions that can relieve the energy situation, the president of the EU commission and its members conveyed mission areas in which member states should act.
 A regulation to fill gas storages, diversify the supply sources of energy and commit to reducing the demand for energy by 15 percent EU member states have adopted this winter.
 With this, the underground gas reserves of the EU are filled to 83 percent of their capacity.